Moduli Space of Bi-Invariant Metrics: Introduction

 \section{Introduction}

 In the study of Riemannian manifolds, it is of interest to show how complicated is the collection of Riemannian geometries satisfying a certain property.
-For example a lower curvature bound, or being Einstein.
+For example, given a manifold $M$ we could explore the class of all Riemannian geometries defined on $M$, such that the curvature induced by these geometries has a fixed lower bound; we could also consider the class of all geometries that turn $M$ into an Einstein manifold.
 Moreover, one can ask if given two geometries with the desired property, we can deform one into the other via geometries satisfying the given property.
 This can be quantified in a precise way, by considering the \emph{moduli space} of all Riemannian metrics satisfying the desired property.
 This set consist of all the Riemannian metrics up to isometry, equipped with the $C^\infty$-Whitney topology (see \cite{TuschmannWraith}).

 For a Lie group $G$, a natural interesting family of Riemannian geometries consist of the ones that have $G$ contained in their isometry group, i.e. left or right invariant Riemannian metrics.
 A smaller subfamily consist on the Riemannian geometries that are both left and right invariant, that is \emph{bi-invariant} metrics.
 These Riemannian metrics satisfy non-negative lower curvature bounds (see \cite{Milnor}), and have important applications when studying spaces with a lower curvature bound (see \cite{Searle}).